anbox-cloud/discourse-docs/howto/install/customise.md

 $ juju add-machine ssh:ubuntu@192.168.1.12
 ```

-> **Hint:** `ubuntu` is the user that can ssh to these machines, it can be another depending on how the operating system on the machines is setup.
-The user needs to have administrator rights on the machine.
+[note type="information" status="Hint"]`ubuntu` is the user that can ssh to these machines, it can be another depending on how the operating system on the machines is setup.
+The user needs to have administrator rights on the machine.[/note]

-> **WARNING:** Please make sure that you add the machine by their IP address rather than a DNS name.
-Adding a machine by its DNS name does currently not working and will be fixed with a future version of Anbox Cloud.
+[note type="caution" status="Warning"]Please make sure that you add the machine by their IP address rather than a DNS name.
+Adding a machine by its DNS name does currently not working and will be fixed with a future version of Anbox Cloud.[/note]

 Juju now starts to add the machines to its list of usable machines.
 Take care that all are in the `started` state before you proceed.
 If any of them is still in `down` state, please wait until they switch to `started`.
 You can retrieve the list of machines registered with the Juju controller with the following command: